Patience Jonathan alleges harassment, seeks Reps intervention - Nigeria Today

 Patience Jonathan alleges harassment, seeks Reps intervention

+The Speaker, Mr Yakubu Dogara, referred the petition to the Committee on Public Petitions for further legislative action.

+The former first lady had petitioned the House on a similar in December, 2016.

-The post Patience Jonathan alleges harassment, seeks Reps intervention appeared first on Premium Times Nigeria.
+The post Patience Jonathan alleges harassment, seeks Reps intervention appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share